 11. Greece

 Greece attracts retirees with its sunny islands, welcoming locals, and historical sites.
-Its Non-Domiciliate Tax Regime allows pensioners to enjoy favorable tax benefits on foreign income, making it a financially appealing option for long-term living.
-Greece’s healthcare system includes both public hospitals and private clinics and offers good quality care atreasonable prices.
+Its Non-Domicile Tax Regime allows pensioners to enjoy favorable tax benefits on foreign income, making it a financially appealing option for long-term living.
+Greece’s healthcare system includes public hospitals and private clinics and offers good quality care at reasonable prices.
 This is another of the top countries featured on our retirement index, ranking 14th with a great score of 93.22.

 There are two routes to gaining residency in the beautiful Mediterranean country: A financially Independent Persons Residence Permit, which requires a minimum monthly income of €2,000, and health insurance.
 Then there is the Greece Golden Visa, which is also a great option for retirees who still want flexibility and are in no hurry to relocate and deal with long residency requirements.

-There are many unique cities to explore, which is why the cost of living in big cities like Athens might be higher than in smaller towns.
+Greece has some of the best beach towns to retire in, like Crete, Rhodes, and Nafplio.
+These towns offer stunning beaches, great weather, and a peaceful, affordable lifestyle.
 Those looking to live in the capital city can expect to budget €1,500 to €2,000 monthly on living costs and approximately €1,200 in smaller towns.

 12. Malaysia

-affordable cost of living, beautiful landscapes, and high standard of healthcare make it a prime choice for retirees.
-The country has modern infrastructure, English-speaking communities, and a multicultural society, which is appealing for retirees from the U.S. and Europe.
-Living in the country gives you access to its quality healthcare and a warm, tropical environment with various housing options from busy cities to serene coastal towns.
+Malaysia is an excellent choice for retirees due to its affordable cost of living, beautiful landscapes, and high-quality healthcare.
+The country offers modern infrastructure, English-speaking communities, and a multicultural society, making it appealing to retirees from the U.S. and Europe.
+You can enjoy a warm, tropical climate with a range of housing options, from busy cities to quiet coastal towns.

 13. Thailand